wujigge/illustrator-scripts-by-WuJiGeGe/README.md

 # illustrator-scripts-by-WuJiGeGe
-Some illustrator scripts created using ai
+Some illustrator scripts created using ai.

+I'm a 3d modeling renderer and these scripts are usually related to my work.
+If you work like me, I hope these scripts can help you!

+---
-## Aiboard1024
+## Aiboard1024.jsx
 This script is used to resize the current artboard and all objects, up to 1024, and center the objects to the artboard.

+---
-## SelectNull
+## SelectNull.jsx
 Select Fill and stroke blank objects with one click.

+---

+## SelectSwatchesSameColor.jsx
+Gets the color that the swatches have selected, and then selects all objects of the same color.

+---
+## SelectSameColorFillWhiteElseFilBlack.jsx
+Select the object and all objects with the same fill color, fill them white, and any other non-empty objects fill them black